-Innocence Project New Orleans welcomes law students and undergraduates from across the country and the world to learn about the causes of wrongful conviction and help our attorneys and investigators free the innocent.
+Innocence Project New Orleans welcomes law students and undergraduates from across the country and the world to learn about the causes of wrongful conviction and help our attorneys and investigators free innocent and unjustly sentenced people sentenced to life in prison.

 Interns are paired with staff members to ensure close supervision and feedback, as well as a variety of assignments.
 Every internship is different, depending on the needs of our current clients and cases, but previous interns have had the following experiences during their time with IPNO: